 Introduction to QA in Piwik

-Like any piece of good software, Piwik comes with a comprehensive QA suite that includes unit and integration tests.
-The unit tests make sure core components of Piwik work properly.
-The integration tests make sure Piwik’s tracking and report aggregation and APIs work properly.
+Like any piece of good software, Piwik comes with a comprehensive QA suite that includes unit, integration and system tests.
+The unit and integration tests make sure core components of Piwik work properly.
+The system tests make sure Piwik’s tracking and report aggregation and APIs work properly.

 This blog post will explain how they work and describe our experiences setting them up; we hope to show you an example of innovative QA practices in an active open source project.